 Take the Blue Train or Sky Capsule from Mipo Station

-The hottest tourist attraction of 2022, the Blue Train and the Sky Capsule attract thousands of people on a daily basis.
+The hottest tourist attractions of 2022, the Blue Train and the Sky Capsule attract thousands of people daily.

-You have probably seen videos of the colorful small capsules floating above the sea, offering breathtaking views along the way.
+You have probably seen videos of the colorful small capsules floating above the sea, offering breathtaking views.

-On our first trip, it wasn’t too easy to find the departure point since all the information and addresses were in Korean only.
-Since we don’t speak or read Korean, we ended up getting lost somewhere at the other end of the train line.
+On our first trip, finding the departure point wasn’t easy since all the information and addresses were in Korean only.
+Since we don’t speak or read Korean, we got lost somewhere at the other end of the train line.

-Fast forward to a few months later, we had our hotel minutes away from the Mipo station, thus we could plan our ride accordingly.
+Fast-forward a few months.
+Our hotel was minutes away from the Mipo station, so we could plan our ride accordingly.

 Go for a walk in the BlueLine Park

-If you have already been with the capsule and the train, or simply you don’t want to pay and prefer walking, you can walk all the way from Mipo Station to close to the end of the line.
+If you have already been with the capsule and the train, or you don’t want to pay and prefer walking, you can walk from Mipo Station to the end of the line.

 During our stay in Busan, we enjoyed strolling on the wooden platform above the sea, and it was a nice way to exercise a little.

-Every now and then you can find stairs leading all the way to the sea, where you will discover small secluded stone beaches.
+Every now and then, you can find stairs leading to the sea, where you will discover small, secluded stone beaches.

-Be it in the morning or before sunset, come here for some of the best views of Haeundae Beach and its skyline.
+Come here in the morning or before sunset for some of the best views of Haeundae Beach and its skyline.

 Go for a SPA Treatment

-Korean beauty is worldwide known for a good reason and you cannot skip a pampering treatment at one of the best SPAs in the country.
+Korean beauty is known worldwide for a good reason, and you cannot skip a pampering treatment at one of the country’s best SPAs.

-SPA 1899 near the Haeundae beach is one of the few branches around South Korea, where you can enjoy massages, face treatments, and much more.
+SPA 1899, near Haeundae Beach, is one of the few branches around South Korea where you can enjoy massages, face treatments, and much more.

 Go shopping

-Close to the beach, you will find plenty of shops selling anything and everything.
+You will find plenty of shops close to the beach selling everything.

-Go inside one of the Olive Young branches and shop for k-beauty to bring home as a souvenir, or buy some clothing from the many shops around.
+Go inside one of the Olive Young branches and buy K-beauty to take home as a souvenir, or buy clothing from the many shops around.

 The Bay 101 (더베이101)

-Set on Dongbaek Island with the sumptuous skyscrapers behind, this is a fancy hot spot close to Haeundae and Gangwalli beaches.
+Set on Dongbaek Island, with the sumptuous skyscrapers behind it, this is a fancy hot spot close to Haeundae and Gangwalli beaches.

 Come here after sunset and enjoy a stunning view, shop for souvenirs at the fancy 101 Gallery, enjoy dinner at the Daedo Restaurant, or grab a bite from one of the pubs and enjoy it with a view.